diannamcallister/CommunityHelp/README.md

 * From this page, you are also able to see your specific job postings by click on the button "See Your Postings" on the bottom right of the screen.
 This button will filter through all the jobs, to only display the jobs that were created by you
 - You are able to click on a specific task that is shown, which will redirect you to "/task" - aka the Task Description Page (described below).

+#### All Tasks Page Routes ####
+* In the all tasks page, we recieve the current user that is using the application.
+We then extract the location of the current user and call the backend route "/api/tasks/:location" to get a list of tasks from the same location as the user currently using the application.
+* The frontend recieves the response body of all tasks and populates the task cards to display the image, title, and description of the task.

 ### Task Description Page ###
 <img src="https://github.com/csc309-fall-2020/team17/blob/master/viewOfPages/TaskDescription/task_description_dif_user_task.png" width="400" height="250" />
 <img src="https://github.com/csc309-fall-2020/team17/blob/master/viewOfPages/TaskDescription/task_description.png" width="400" height="250" />